NotAyushXD/Face-Recognition-for-Attendance-Management/README.md

 # FaceRecognition
+In this project we have only completed the Face Detection part and saving the training data.

-Add a new folder of "train_data"
+Add a new folder of "train_data" to run it without errors.